vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     The UI updates to include fields to specify the Event Hub details.

-1. In the **Subscription** dropdown, ensure that the Azure subscription that you intend to use for this course is selected.
+1. In the **Subscription** dropdown, ensure that the Azure subscription that you intend to use for this lab is selected.

 1. In the **Event hub namespace** dropdown, select **evhns-az220-training-{your-id}**.